Robust stability and preconditioning of Darcy-Forchheimer equations: Continuous robust solvability

-We adapt the operator preconditioning approach from \cite{mardal2011preconditioning} (and used for Darcy equations in \cite{baerland2020observation}) and proceed first to show an auxiliary property of the divergence operator that will allow us to show a parameter-robust inf-sup condition. \begin{lemma} There exists an operator \(\cS_c\) satisfying the following properties:
+respectively.
+This choice becomes evident in the analysis to follow.} We adapt the operator preconditioning approach from \cite{mardal2011preconditioning} (and used for Darcy equations in \cite{baerland2020observation}) and proceed first to show an auxiliary property of the divergence operator that allows us to prove a parameter-robust inf-sup condition. \begin{lemma} There exists an operator \(\cS_c\) satisfying the following properties:

 \end{lemma} \begin{proof} We proceed to define $\cS_c$ as a bounded linear operator from three different spaces, and then, invoke the duality relation between sum and intersection between Banach spaces \eqref{eq:duality} to conclude that \( \cS_c \in {\cL}(\rQ', \bV) \).